Debt-to-Income Ratio

 Understanding the qualifying ratio

-Usually, underwriting for conventional loans requires a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+For the most part, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The second number in the ratio is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt.
-Recurring debt includes credit card payments, car payments, child support, etcetera.
+The second number is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt.
+Recurring debt includes payments on credit cards, auto payments, child support, and the like.

 For example: